FOOD FOR DAILY USE

 Peeling.
 Do not peel any vegetables, even if they are not organically grown.
 Clean them with a vegetable brush.

-The preferred vegetables are carrots, rutabaga, daikon, Brussels sprouts, baby broccoli (also called broccolet or broccolini), red cabbage, cauliflower (white, orange or purple), green beans, and all onions: (red, white, yellow, sweet, green or scallions, leeks, shallots, white pearl, red pearl, gold pearl, white boiler, and cipolline).
-Also, eat at this time (April 2018) it is best to eat a little ginger and 1-2 garlic cloves with every meal.
+The preferred vegetables.
+These are carrots, rutabaga, daikon, Brussels sprouts, baby broccoli (also called broccolet or broccolini), red cabbage, cauliflower (white, orange or purple), green beans, and all onions: (red, white, yellow, sweet, green or scallions, leeks, shallots, white pearl, red pearl, gold pearl, white boiler, and cipolline).
+Also, eat 4-5 thin slices of ginger and about 4 garlic cloves with every meal.

 A new recommendation is to eat about 1 tablespoon of tahini or two tablespoons of hummus daily.